-The Open Music Initiative (OMI) hosts student software developers, musicians and visual artists between June 5-July 28 in Boston, MA.
-These fellowships explore the technical challenges of utilizing distributed ledgers and the Open Music Initiative API for:
+We Hosted student software developers, musicians and visual artists from June 5-July 28 in Boston, MA.
+These 20 fellows explored the technical challenges of utilizing distributed ledgers and the Open Music Initiative API for:

-- Identifying individuals for their contribution to single tracks in new works
+- Identifying individuals for their contributions to single tracks in new works

 The eight week Summer Lab was facilitated by globally renowned innovation and design firm, IDEO, and Berklee College of Music's BerkleeICE, and supported by sponsors Context Labs, Intel, the Inter-American Development Bank and TiVo.
 At the end of the summer, teams demo-ed new art works utilizing blockchain registration, shared evolved use cases and made recommendations for additional features to the Open Music Initiative API based upon their experience.